Inside Scientology’s Measles-Infested Million-Dollar Cruise

 Inside Scientology’s Measles-Infested Million-Dollar Cruise for True Believers

-Wednesday evening, news broke that a 300-person cruise ship had been quarantined at a port in St. Lucia.
-“The ministry of health is currently investigating a situation involving a cruise ship,” Dr. Merlene Fredericks-James, St. Lucia’s chief medical officer, said in a statement posted to YouTube.
+On Wednesday evening, news broke that a 300-person cruise ship had been quarantined at a port in St. Lucia.
+“The ministry of health is currently investigating a situation involving a cruise ship,” Merlene Fredericks-James, the island nation’s chief medical officer, said in a statement posted to YouTube.
 “We got information this morning from two sources that there was a confirmed case of measles on board a cruise ship that had visited our island.”

-“So yes, the story is true, the Freewinds is in St. Lucia and we’ve been quarantined because a passenger did get diagnosed with the measles,” Scientologist Bernard Bonner wrote in a statement on Facebook, first reported by Scientology watchdog website The Underground Bunker.
-The Church of Scientology did not immediately respond to requests for comment.
+“So yes, the story is true, the Freewinds is in St. Lucia and we’ve been quarantined because a passenger did get diagnosed with the measles,” Scientologist Bernard Bonner wrote in a statement on Facebook, first reported by watchdog website The Underground Bunker.
+The church did not immediately respond to requests for comment.

 Passengers aboard the ship had come to take high-level Scientology courses called OT VIII (“Operating Thetan Level 8”), the final step in a wildly expensive training program Scientologists call the “Bridge to Total Freedom” (The Underground Bunker estimated that completing the Bridge could cost members between $500,000 and $2 million).
 Instead of Total Freedom, passengers wound up with a ruling from the St. Lucia government that no one could disembark from the boat for 21 days.

 The quarantine comes at a moment of intense panic surrounding measles outbreaks in the United States.
-According the Centers for Disease Control, there have been 704 confirmed cases of measles in 22 states since the start of 2019—78 in the last week alone.
-“This is the greatest number of cases reported in the U.S. since 1994 and since measles was declared eliminated in 2000,” the government agency writes on their website.
-The global situation is only more dire: as of March, the World Health Organization had tracked over 112,000 cases internationally, a 300-percent increase from last year.
-The majority of the cases impacted people who had not been vaccinated, despite scientific consensus that shots can easily prevent the spread of the highly-infectious disease.
+According the Centers for Disease Control and Prevention, there have been 704 confirmed cases of measles in 22 states since the start of 2019—78 in the last week alone.
+“This is the greatest number of cases reported in the U.S. since 1994 and since measles was declared eliminated in 2000,” the government agency declared on its website.
+The global situation is only more dire: As of March, the World Health Organization had tracked more than 112,000 cases internationally, a 300 percent increase from last year.
+The majority of the cases involved people who had not been vaccinated, despite scientific consensus that shots can easily prevent the spread of the highly infectious disease.

-Relative to other outbreaks, the Scientology quarantine of likely far less than 300 is somewhat small—recently confirmed cases in Los Angeles, for example, resulted in the isolation of over a thousand students and employees at UCLA and CalState—but it captures the grim absurdity of the situation.
+Relative to other outbreaks, the Scientology quarantine of likely far less than 300 is somewhat small—recently confirmed cases in Los Angeles, for example, resulted in the isolation of more than 1,000 students and employees at UCLA and CalState—but it captures the grim absurdity of the situation.
 That an anti-vaxx outbreak occurred on a cruise sanctioned by Scientology—another movement known to traffic in fringe pseudoscience fronted by high-profile celebrities, sometimes the same ones—highlights the parallels between the two movements, and the uncanniness of seeing the former gain ground on the national stage.

 The Church of Scientology has not officially embraced the anti-vaxx movement, but it has hardly eschewed it either.
 The church has a history of opposition to the medical field, dating back to the early writings of its founder, L. Ron.
 Hubbard.
 “The doctor is a handyman desperately valuable in the specific fields of emergency surgery and repair (as needed after accidents), in obstetrics, in orthopedics and as epidemic police.
 Further he ceases to be valuable,” Hubbard wrote in a 1954 essay called The Road Up.
 “The medical profession has prepared its own retreat into the fields where it belongs.”